Animal daily mobility patterns analysis using resting event networks: Acknowledgments

 \section{Acknowledgments}

 This work was supported by a grant from the French National Research Agency (project NetCost, ANR-17-CE03-0003 grant).
 We wish to thank Dino Ienco and Riccardo Gallotti for useful discussions.
+We thank the Agence de l'Eau Rh{\^o}ne-M{\'e}diterran{\'e}e-Corse, Electricit{\'e} de France (EDF-DTG), the European Union/FEDER and the Aquitaine region for their financial support.
+We gratefully acknowledge the HTI engineers (Tracey Steig, Patrick Nealson, David Ouellette and Samuel Johnston) for their valuable assistance in the processing of acoustic data.
+Finally, we thank Pascal Roger, Raphael Mons, Fr{\'e}d{\'e}rique Bau, Olivier Croze, C{\'e}dric Giroud (professional fisherman) and the numerous people who contributed to field work.

 \onecolumngrid

 \onecolumngrid

 \makeatletter {\sf\textbf{\figurename~\textbf{S}\textbf{\thefigure}}} {\sf\textbf{\tablename~\textbf{S}\textbf{\thetable}}} \makeatother